-West Palm Beach, Florida, Luna employs physical therapists with expertise in the treatment of patients with heel pain.
+West Palm Beach, Florida, Luna employs physical therapists with expertise in treating patients with heel pain.
 With a focus on identifying and treating the underlying causes of heel pain, our PTs formulate treatment programs designed to reduce discomfort and restore mobility.

-Best of all, with Luna, patients can receive physical therapy for heel pain wherever it’s most convenient — at the gym, at the office, or even in the comfort of their own homes.
-Our physical therapists come to you — it’s physical therapy, delivered.
+Best of all, with Luna, patients can receive physical therapy for heel pain in the comfort of their homes.
+Our physical therapists come to you; it’s physical therapy, delivered.

-Because feet absorb a great amount of pressure and stress every day, it’s not unusual for patients to experience heel pain.
-Typically, heel pain can resolve on its own with enough rest; however, because the pain tends to develop gradually, patients often fail to recognize when to rest a sore heel.
-With continued (over)use, a sore heel can become chronic.
+Because feet absorb a great amount of pressure and stress daily, it’s not unusual for patients to experience heel pain.
+Typically, heel pain can resolve independently with enough rest; however, patients often fail to recognize when to rest a sore heel because the pain tends to develop gradually.
+With continued (over)use, a painful heel can become chronic.

-Heel pain can generally be grouped into two categories: pain beneath the heel and pain behind the heel.
+Heel pain can generally be grouped into two categories: beneath and behind the heel.
 Pain beneath the heel is often caused by plantar fasciitis or a heel spur, though it can also be caused by bruising.
 Pain behind the heel is frequently attributed to inflammation of the Achilles tendon.